ballerina-platform/ballerina-release/release-notes/swan-lake-2201.1.0-release-note.md

 - Introduced `ResponseInterceptor` and `ResponseErrorInterceptor`
 - Introduced `DefaultErrorInterceptor`
-- Added code-actions to generate interceptor method template
+- Added code-actions to generate the interceptor method template
 - Allowed records to be annotated with `@http:Header`
 - Added basic type support for header parameters in addition to `string` and `string[]`
 - Added `anydata` support for service and client data binding